-Avoid using neutral colors such as black, gray, and white on their own.
+Avoid using neutral colors such as black, grey, and white on their own.
 These colors can induce sadness and be sterile in large quantities.
 They are best used to complement and balance brighter colors such as red and orange.

 Aside from the color of your workspace, another thing you have to take into consideration is your decorations.

 Studies suggest that plants offer a visually meditative effect in the workspace.
 It has also been shown to offer health benefits, improve creativity, and act as great stress busters.
-Why choose between aesthetic and functionality when you can have both?
+Why choose between aesthetics and functionality when you can have both?

 Putting up artworks on the walls of your workspace is a good way to add color without having to overload your desk.

 A study says having art in the workspace can boost productivity, lower stress, and increase your wellbeing.
-Images of landscapes, sunsets, or motivational quotes creatively painted on a canvas can provide inspiration and help unlock creative potential.
+Images of landscapes, sunsets, or motivational quotes creatively painted on canvas can provide inspiration and help unlock creative potential.